 Over the last decade, England’s residential rehab sector has been quietly shrinking.
 Rehab placements have fallen by almost 50%, and the number of available services has declined by a similar proportion.
 At the same time, service quality and regulatory expectations have never been higher.
 Yet despite this increased scrutiny, very little is known about the true size, shape, or functioning of England’s state-funded rehab system today.

-To help fill that gap, Phoenix Futures submitted Freedom of Information (FOI) requests to every local authority in England, asking for details of their budgets and expenditure on residential rehab over the past three year.
-What we received back offers one of the clearest pictures in years of how rehab is funded in England, who controls the money and what this means for the future.
+To help fill that gap, Phoenix Futures submitted Freedom of Information (FOI) requests to every local authority in England, asking for details of budgets and expenditure on residential rehab over the past three years.
+What we received back offers one of the clearest pictures in years of how rehab is funded in England, who controls the money, and what it means for the future.

-After years of funding decline The Dame Carol Black Report in 2021and the UK Government’s From Harm to Hope strategy of the same year, both promised a reinvigoration of the residential treatment sector in England or specifically -
+After years of funding decline, the Dame Carol Black report in 2021 and the UK Government’s From Harm to Hope (2021) strategy of the same year both promised a reinvigoration of the residential treatment sector in England, specifically:

 That reinvigoration never materialised.
 So, we’re sharing what we’ve learned to help build understanding, inform public debate, and contribute to a stronger, fairer treatment system.